logo

 ADDCOLUMNS(Sales, "Profit", Sales[Amount] - Sales[Cost])

-• Add new calculated columns to tables without affecting existing data
+• Add calculated columns without affecting the original table

 SELECTCOLUMNS: Create a New Table with Just the Fields You Want

-• Transform or modify data without affecting the original table
+• Transform data without affecting the original table

 SUMMARIZE: Create New, Summarized Tables

-• Visualizing category-based insights (e.g. total revenue per country or sold units per brand)
+• Visualizing category-based insights (total revenue per country, units per brand)

 FILTER([table], [condition])

-• Filtering data by a value condition (e.g. high-paying customers, risk groups, etc.)
+• Filter by value condition (high-paying customers, risk groups)

 RELATED: Pull Data from Linked Tables